fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/BuildAndDeploy.md

 ```

 ####Tomcat:
-Tomcat can be used either as a standalone (ie, using the GUI to deploy a war to the server), or using Maven.
+Tomcat can be used either as a stand-alone (ie, using the GUI to deploy a war to the server), or using Maven.

-#####Standalone:
+#####Deploying a war to Tomcat stand-alone:
 * Build a war file (see "Building a war file" below)
 * Run ```<tomcat installation folder>/bin/startup```.
 If the server successfully started, you should see:
 ```